player-03/echoes/README.md

 ## Breaking changes

+### Since v1.1.0

+- `@:add` events are no longer dispatched while an entity is being deactivated.
+This would only happen if a `@:remove` listener added a component, and if one does, the event can wait until the entity is reactivated.

 ### Since v1.0.0

 - Creating a view with two of the same component is now an error.